iknowjason/CMLab/labs/chef/chef-lab-guide.md

     knife ssl fetch
     ```

-    Now run the knife client list command to show the acme-validator.
+    Now run the knife client list command to show the example-validator.
 If this shows the company name followed by validator, nice work!
     ```bash
     knife client list
     ```